Mrpalland/DrillDragonHelper/README.md

 ### Known Issues

-- [X] Corner Snapping can break with multiple monitors
+- [ ] Corner Snapping can break when options menu is open
 - [ ] Limited interaction
 - [ ] Asset loading from directory may not be robust on all platforms